neubot/neubot/doc/neubot.1.rst

 **rate (float)**
   This is the bitrate of the segment currently being downloaded.
-This is chosen by the test and adjusted depending on the downdload speed of the previous segment so that the download of this segment should take about two seconds (the elapsed_target).
+This is chosen by the test and adjusted depending on the download speed of the previous segment so that the download of this segment should take about two seconds (the elapsed_target).